 If you’re looking for a somewhat shorter and more engaging introduction:

 - Reading Joe Gelonesi’s short article: Philosopher Philip Petit argues we should change our definition of freedom.
 [1500 words]

 If you’d prefer a video introduction:

 If you’d just like to casually browse a few quotes:

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the Best Books on Freedom